 Your coolant is leaking.
 You should stay aware of any leaks from your vehicle, however you can identify an external coolant leak by an orange, yellow, or pink liquid under your vehicle.
 If you smell a sweet scent coming from your vehicle, you could have an internal coolant leak.
 In either situation it’s important to bring your vehicle in as soon as possible to have it inspected.

 Your engine temperature light turns on.
 A problem with your cooling system could result in your engine overheating.
 If your engine temperature light comes on, you’ll want to address the problem as soon as possible because an overheated engine can cause serious damage to other components of your vehicle as well.

-There are signs of a leak.
-A leak can cause costly future damage if the problem is not addressed in a timely manner.
-A leak can be caused by moisture buildup and old components.
-Over a period of time, the hoses and seals within your vehicle can lose their elasticity and cause moisture.
-Visual signs of an issue include low air pressure from vents or a puddle under your car.
+There are signs of a leak in the A/C system.
+A leak in your air conditioning system can cause costly future damage if the problem is not addressed in a timely manner and can be caused by a combination of moisture buildup and old components.
+Over time, the hoses and seals within your vehicle can lose their elasticity and cause moisture to accumulate in the system.
+Telltale signs of this issue include low air pressure from vents or a puddle under your car.

 There is weak airflow from your vents.
 There are many different factors that can cause a weak airflow from your vents, including a hose coming loose, a loose or broken seal on the ventilation system, a broken ventilation fan, or even a buildup of mold or mildew on the evaporator core.

 A bad odor is coming from your vents.
 If you have a bad odor coming from your vents, a dirty air cabin filter or mold within the air conditioning system may be to blame.
 If this happens, schedule a car AC service appointment with us for deodorization.